-The combination of fording the River Esk and the beach walk to Ravenglass, are the grand finale of the Lakeland Way.
-However, a low-tide window is required to be able to cross the river at the Eskmeals Viaduct, and to continue the mile or so to the Market Cross in the centre of the coastal village.
+The combination of fording the River Esk and the beach walk to Ravenglass forms the grand finale of the Lakeland Way.
+However, a low-tide window is required to cross the river at the Eskmeals Viaduct and continue the mile or so to the Market Cross in the centre of the coastal village.

-The length of this window is subjective, and can be one hour (comfortable) or two hours (doable) each side of low tide; both being very safe, and in my own experience the water level has never reached above my knees at one and half hours at each side of a low ‘spring’ tide (see Neap Tides and Spring Tides below).
-With all this in mind, it is important to plan your Lakeland Way adventure when there is a low tide in the afternoon, due to this crossing being at the end of day 12.
-Ideally, a low tide between 3pm and 4pm would be my preference.
+The length of this window is subjective and can be one hour (comfortable) or two hours (doable) on either side of low tide; both are very safe.
+In my experience, the water level has never reached above my knees at one and a half hours on either side of a low ‘spring’ tide (see Neap Tides and Spring Tides below).
+With this in mind, it is important to plan your Lakeland Way adventure so that low tide falls in the afternoon, as this crossing comes at the end of day 12.
+Ideally, a low tide between 3pm and 4pm would be my preference, but anytime between 2pm and 5pm is also workable.

 Tide Times

-The tide times tell you what time the water will be at its highest point (high tide) and at its lowest point (low tide).
-In the UK there are usually two high tides and two low tides in a 24 hour period.
-The time at which the high and low tide occur will change day to day.
-For example, if the tide was at its lowest at 3pm today, the lowest tide is likely to be later tomorrow.
+Tide times tell you when the water will be at its highest point (high tide) and at its lowest point (low tide).
+In the UK, there are usually two high tides and two low tides in a 24-hour period.
+The times at which high and low tide occur change from day to day.
+For example, if the tide is at its lowest at 3pm today, it is likely to be later tomorrow.

-Tide times are generally available for the next seven days for around 500 port locations around the UK, and can be predicted with a high degree of accuracy.
-However, due to storm surges and other factors, predicting tide times a long way into the future could be less accurate.
+Tide times are generally available for the next seven days for around 500 port locations around the UK and can be predicted with a high degree of accuracy.
+However, due to storm surges and other factors, predicting tide times a long way into the future can be less accurate.

-Although tide times are generally reliable, long periods of bad weather can cause the sea to swell and push tides into the estuaries before the predicted times, so it’s important to look at the conditions and make an informed decision on the day.
-Other factors may also play a part, for example you could be delayed due to unforeseen circumstances or you may have misjudged the time it’s taken to walk the last day.
+Although tide times are generally reliable, long periods of bad weather can cause the sea to swell and push tides into the estuaries before the predicted times, so it’s important to assess the conditions and make an informed decision on the day.
+Other factors may also play a part; for example, you could be delayed due to unforeseen circumstances or may have misjudged the time it takes to walk the final day.

-It is at Stainton Tower where a decision can be made on which route to take to Ravenglass, whether to continue on the Lakeland Way to Waberthwaite and Newbiggin and then ford the River Esk at Eskmeals Viaduct, or to travel by taxi to Ravenglass from the hamlet of Broad Oak, which is located on the A595 less than a mile further along the route from Stainton Tower.
+It is at Stainton Tower that a decision can be made on which route to take to Ravenglass: whether to continue on the Lakeland Way to Waberthwaite and Newbiggin and then ford the River Esk at Eskmeals Viaduct, or to travel by taxi to Ravenglass from the hamlet of Broad Oak, which is located on the A595 less than a mile further along the route from Stainton Tower.
 The weather and the time are the main factors in this decision.
-You could if you wish finish the last few miles of the Lakeland way the follow day when it’s safer to cross the estuary.
+If you wish, you could finish the last few miles of the Lakeland Way the following day when it is safer to cross the estuary.

 Please note the following when considering other options to reach Ravenglass: it is not recommended to attempt to ford the River Esk at Hall Waberthwaite, or to walk along the A595 due to fast-moving traffic.